international employment law firm alliance L&E Global

 Enforcement of Restrictive Covenants – Process and Remedies

-The courts are willing to enforce appropriate restraint of trade clauses, provided those clauses comply with the common law principles (in New South Wales, the Restraints of Trade Act 1976 (NSW) makes a restraint valid as long as it is not against public interest, thus making it easier to enforce restraints than it may be in other jurisdictions).
+The courts are willing to enforce appropriate restraint of trade clauses, provided those clauses comply with the common law principles.
+(In New South Wales, the Restraints of Trade Act 1976 (NSW) makes a restraint valid as long as it is not against public interest, thus making it easier to enforce restraints than it may be in other jurisdictions).

 An injunction provides the primary remedy for seeking to enforce a restraint of trade.
-An injunction may restrain the employee from certain action, which may include taking up employment with a competitor, using particular information of the employer, from contacting clients of the employer or from performing particular work.
+An injunction may restrain the employee from certain action, which may include taking up employment with a competitor, using particular information of the employer, contacting clients of the employer or performing particular work.

-Use and Limitations of Garden Leave
+Use and Limitation of Garden Leave

 Where the employer gives notice to an employee, but puts the employee on “garden leave” (which involves giving them no work to perform and effectively requiring them to stay at home or perform duties other than their normal duties), wages are paid in the usual manner throughout the notice period and the employment does not end until the expiry of that period.